Best & Worst Ford Transit Connect Years

 The first-gen Ford Transit Connect was Ford’s love letter to urban businesses.
 It was compact, versatile, and efficient – everything a city-dwelling commercial vehicle should be.

-So, which years hit the sweet spot?
-2011 and 2012 take the crown as the best years, while 2010 is the black sheep you’ll want to steer clear of.
+So, which years hit the optimal spot?
+2011 and 2012 take the crown as the greatest years, while 2010 is the black sheep you’ll want to avoid.

 The Best Years: 2011, 2012

-If you’re hunting for a first-gen Transit Connect, set your sights on 2011 and 2012.
+If you’re searching for a first-gen Transit Connect, set your sights on 2011 and 2012.
 These models were the cream of the crop, and here’s why:

 Sure, they weren’t flawless – a few electrical gremlins popped up here and there.
 But overall, these years were reliable performers that didn’t cause many headaches for their owners.